 Happy Father’s Day To My Dad, Carl

-He's been an inspiration to me my whole life.
-He was my Little League coach.
-He and my Mom were the leaders of MYF (Methodist Youth Fellowship).
+He's been an inspiration to me for my whole life.
+He was my Little League coach and he and my Mom were the leaders of the MYF (Methodist Youth Fellowship).

-He would let me know if he was displeased with the way I was acting on the pitching mound.
+He would let me know if he was "displeased" with the way I was acting on the pitching mound.
 He would walk about halfway to the mound and fire a bullet to me and say "Straighten Up."

 He's a quiet man with a dry and quick sense of humor.
 I've been told by those who know my Grandfather Glenn and my Dad, that I got my sense of humor from both of them.

 I enjoy it when we go golfing together and attending the final day at the DICK'S Sporting Goods Open.
 We've taken cruises and sporting trips together.
 In the picture above, it's us at Yankee Stadium on the day that Derek Jeter got his 3,000 hit.